syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Interactivity.md

 ---
 layout: post
 title: Interacting with TreeView for Xamarin.Forms | Syncfusion
-description: Describes about work on with TreeView after loading.
+description: Describes about the different interactions on TreeView.
 platform: xamarin
 control: SfTreeView
 documentation: ug